Work is personal.

 • Individual agency and

-We need to empower people within environments that are actively designed to support, not sabotage them.
+We need to empower people within environments that are designed to support, not sabotage them.

 We need to put the human back into work